Addiction To Halcion

 - Repeated, unsuccessful attempts to quit

 - A lot of time spent recovering from Halcion’s effects

 - Needing more Halcion to feel its effects

-When taking Halcion for longer than the prescribed period or at higher concentrations, the user’s body can rapidly develop a tolerance to it.
+When taking Halcion for longer than the prescribed period, or at higher concentrations, the user’s body can rapidly develop a tolerance to the substance.
 Users have even become addicted while following a doctor’s recommended dose.

 The zombie-like feeling that goes hand in hand with popping a pill eventually transitions into your personality, and it no longer becomes a euphoric rush but a necessity to survive, to even exist, to even be yourself.
 I felt dead on the inside.

-Any time Halcion is used in any way other than it’s prescribed medical purpose, it is considered abuse.
-Halcion dependence is a physical state caused by long-term use that results in withdrawal symptoms when the user reduces or stops taking Halcion.
-Halcion addiction is a primary, chronic, neurobiological disease genetic, psychosocial, and environmental factors.
-Halcion addiction is characterized by behaviors such as”
+Any time Halcion is used in any way other than its prescribed medical purpose, it is considered abuse.
+Halcion dependence is a physical state caused by long-term use that results in withdrawal symptoms when the user reduces or stops Halcion use.
+Halcion addiction is a primary, chronic, neurobiological disease with genetic, psychosocial, and environmental factors.
+Halcion addiction and abuse can be characterized by:

 - Inability to control Halcion use